Intuitive Eating Is a Happier and Healthier Way to Eat—Here’s How to Begin

 Experts say the practice of intuitive eating can repair our guilt-ridden relationships with food and our bodies.

-What if we told you that you can eat whatever you want and still be healthy?
-That there are no “good” or “bad” foods?
+What if we told you that the practice of intuitive eating would finally let you eat whatever you want and still be healthy?
+And that there are no “good” or “bad” foods?
 That you never have to feel guilty about enjoying ice cream on a hot summer day or a slice of pie at a family gathering?
 You might think we were reporting on a new fad diet, but happily, the opposite is true.
 It was 25 years ago that two nutritionists unveiled a radical approach to food and health called intuitive eating—and it’s now finally being embraced by the mainstream.

-“People are tired of feeling at war with their own bodies,” says Evelyn Tribole, RDN, who, with Elyse Resch, RDN, coauthored Intuitive Eating ($8; amazon.com), a 10-principle approach that includes back-to-seriously-basic stuff: Pay attention to signals of hunger and fullness, reject diet mentality and food rules, and adopt body-positive behaviors, like exercising and eating food that makes you feel good.
+“People are tired of feeling at war with their own bodies,” says Evelyn Tribole, RDN, who, with Elyse Resch, RDN, coauthored the book Intuitive Eating ($16; amazon.com), a 10-principle approach that includes back-to-seriously-basic stuff: Pay attention to signals of hunger and fullness, reject diet mentality and food rules, and adopt body-positive behaviors, like exercising and eating food that makes you feel good.

 The time is right for this approach to take hold.
 Only about 20 percent of women feel “very” or “extremely” satisfied with their weight, according to recent research in the journal Body Image.
 But even as the focus on dieting to be thin has given way to an emphasis on eating “clean” to be healthy, the obesity levels in our country have risen.
 Restricting food doesn’t seem to be working.
 Exercising without changing our diets isn’t effective either.
 Intuitive eating just might be the answer.